meefen/academic-kickstart/content/post/week1.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/9RJZMSsH7-g?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 **Hypothes.is**.
-You should have received a link that invites you to join [our Hypothes.is group](https://hypothes.is/groups/NzWxr3DX/laumn).
+If you're a formal participant, you should have received a link that invites you to join our Hypothes.is group.
 Hypothes.is is a web annotation tool that enables us to discuss readings in a contextual manner.
 When annotating, please make sure our group name (**LAUMN**) is properly selected.
 See [this page](https://web.hypothes.is/help/quick-start-guide/) to get started, and [this page](https://web.hypothes.is/help/annotating-with-groups/) to learn about annotating together as a group.

 ![](https://d242fdlp0qlcia.cloudfront.net/uploads/2018/03/21135305/scopeselector-groupname.png)